RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 3 solution guide.md

 3. The first five elements of the set are $2, 1, \frac{1}{2}, \frac{1}{4}, \frac{1}{8}$.
 Since $2$ is in the set, so is $2/2$ which is $1$.
 Since $1$ is in the set, so is $1/2$.
 Since $\frac{1}{2}$ is in the set, so is $\frac{1}{4}$.
 And so on.

+### Notes

+- Several attempts on the third part listed the number 2 as part of the set but also the expressions $a$, $a/2$, $a/4$, and so on.
+This is not correct because $a$ is not an element of the set, it is a variable that represents a specific number that belongs to the set.
+The set is defined recursively, and the only number that is explicitly in the set is 2.
+But since $2$ is in the set, so is $2/2 = 1$, and so on.
+The variable $a$ is merely a placeholder, as in a computer program.

 ## Learning Target 9